-- You will take your tablets once a day, at bedtime or twice a day, depending on your illness. - Swallow your tablets whole with a drink of water. - You can take your tablets with or without food. - Do not drink grapefruit juice while you are taking <Product name>.
-It can affect the way the medicine works. - Do not stop taking your tablets even if you feel better, unless your doctor tells you.
+- Take your tablets once a day. - Swallow your tablets whole with a drink of water. - Take your tablets without food (at least one hour before a meal or at bedtime, your doctor will tell you when is best). - Do not drink grapefruit juice or eat grapefruit while you are taking <Product name>.
+It can affect the way the medicine works. - Do not stop taking your tablets even if you feel better unless your doctor tells you. - Do not split, chew on or crush your tablet.